-Dated: Date of Delivery Due: December 1, as shown on the inside cover
+Dated: Date of Delivery

+Due: December 1, as shown on the inside cover

-The 2020 Series 2 Bonds (Local Investment Bonds) (the "Bonds") of the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") are issuable only as fully registered bonds without coupons, and, when issued, will be registered in the name of Cede & Co., as the registered Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
+The 2021 Series 3 Bonds (Local Investment Bonds) (the "2021 Series 3 Bonds") and the 2021 Series 4 Refunding Bonds (the "2021 Series 4 Bonds" and together with the 2021 Series 3 Bonds, the "Bonds") of the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") are issuable only as fully registered bonds without coupons, and, when issued, will be registered in the name of Cede & Co., as the registered Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
 Purchases of beneficial interests in the Bonds will be made in book-entry-only form, in the denomination of \$1,000 or any integral multiple thereof.
 Purchasers of beneficial interests will not receive certificates representing their interest in the Bonds.
 So long as Cede & Co. is the registered Bondholder, as nominee of DTC, references herein to the Bondholders or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" herein.